madetech/blog/posts/where_to_start_with_cloud_migration.md

 Changes to mission critical applications will have significant risks associated, will likely impact other applications, and will potentially be the most disruptive to the organisation.
 It is for these reasons that mission critical applications should be tackled first.

-If your business sells products and services that are self serviced by customers then your e-commerce system will likely be mission critical.
-Less obvious self service systems used by customers such as a trading platforms or bespoke software, perhaps even running in your customers premises, are also likely to be critical.
+If your business sells products and services to customers via an application then this system will likely be mission critical.
+Systems such as a trading platforms or bespoke software, perhaps even running in your customers premises, are also likely to be critical.

 If your business uses software in order to function, and let's face it, this is most organisations, which systems could cause serious damage to your business if they disappeared for a few hours, minutes, or perhaps even seconds?